3-Ingredient Protein Chia Pudding

 Why add protein powder to chia pudding?

 Although chia seeds do contain plant protein, they don’t contain quite enough to make a filling and satisfying meal.
-Adding protein powder means this chia seed pudding will keep you full for hours after breakfast.

 Ingredients and substitutions

-- Chia seeds–these little nutrient-powerhouses are responsible for most of the nutrition and texture in this recipe.
+- Chia seeds: These little nutrient-powerhouses are responsible for most of the nutrition and texture in this recipe.
 Black chia seeds are most common, but you can use white too.

-- Milk–if you enjoy and can tolerate dairy milk, that’s what I recommend.
+- Milk: If you enjoy and can tolerate dairy milk, that’s what I recommend.
 It’s inexpensive and high in protein and nutrition.
 If you want something plant-based and dairy-free, I’d recommend soy beverage for extra protein.
-Almond, coconut and oat beverages work too, but they’ll be a little less filling.
+Almond, coconut, and oat beverages work too, but they’ll be a little less filling.

-- Flavored protein powder–I prefer vanilla whey protein (like this one) for its taste and health benefits, but you can use other protein powders including plant-based options.
-Just make sure to use a flavored protein powder you enjoy, because your pudding will taste like your protein powder!
+- Flavored protein powder: I prefer vanilla whey protein (like this one) for its taste and health benefits, but you can use other protein powders including plant-based options.
+Just make sure to use a flavored protein powder you enjoy, because your pudding will taste like your protein powder.

 How to make high protein chia pudding